The Election: Plot summary

-A hostage taker demands a conversation with Yip and surrenders himself to the police afterwards.
+A hostage taker demands a conversation with Yip and surrenders himself to the police afterward.
 Nevertheless, a hostage dies from heart attack.
 HKMG collaborates with DRNA to blame the victim's death on Yip and discredit her.
 While it becomes clear that HKMG leans towards DRNA, its journalists Kei Man-wai (Isabel Chan) becomes Sung's sex partner and Poon Tsz-wan (Eunice Ho) leaves to set up an online radio station.

 To further weaken Yip's camp, Sung attempts to lure a disgruntled Ho into tearing DLP apart, but is stopped when Yip threatens Sung with his wife's extramarital sex tape.
 Kong Yat-tung, DRNA's secretary-general, reveals himself to the source of the video on Wang's order.
 Despite suffering from a fall in support, Yip receives a territory-wide signatory support and decides to stay in the election campaign.

 Sung's attacks on Yip continue.
 First, he convinces Tsui Kam-chuen, a radical activist whose offer for coalition was rejected by Yip, to withdraw his support for Yip and launch a blank-vote movement.
 Second, he releases his own wife's sex tape to HKMG and then blames Yip for her suicidal attempt.
 Third, he makes HKMG fabricate an intimate relationship between Yip and Cheung.
 Fourth, he demands Yip has to be absent in the televised debate in exchange for the truth behind her husband's death.
 As Sung starts to show signs of deteriorating health in public, he forces his personal doctor into exile to conceal his illness.
 A scandal-embroiled Cheung flies to Taiwan to track down the doctor.

 While the ballots are being counted, Sung falls in coma and Cheung is assaulted.
 The fates of Sung, Yip and Cheung remain unknown.